top of page

 Mary Fagan

 The Grateful Dead and Bob Dylan have been big influences, as well as jazz artists such as Billie Holiday and Fats Waller.
 Texas has left it's mark with classic country & western swing from the likes of Ray Price & Bob Wills.
 Whether with a group or accompanying herself on guitar or piano, her vocals are striking.
-She is both gritty and pure, her winsome style could give a grey sky the blues.
+She is both gritty and pure, her winsome style can give a grey sky the blues.

 "...Billy Holiday in bell bottoms..."

-~ Summit Daily News
+~ Summit Daily News, Summit County Colorado

 "...Her voice will knock you off your chair!..."

-~ Charlotte Observer
+~ Charlotte Observer, North Carolina

 bottom of page